life-itself/web3/notes/deconstructing-decentralization.md

 * We must decide whether ‘decentralized’ is a meaningful way to evaluate a blockchain system, and if so, we must be precise about what we mean by the term, and which portions of a complex blockchain system we are referring to.

 ## I. Mainstream Discourse Around ‘Decentralized’ Permissionless Blockchains

+---

+_**What does 'decentralized' mean?**_

+_There are two different common usages for the term 'decentralized' within crypto: (1) To describe the peer‐to‐peer network of computers that comprise a permissionless blockchain; (2) To describe how power or agency works within permissionless blockchain systems.
+Coalescing of these meanings and the complexity of blockchain technology results in misunderstandings of how 'decentralized' blockchain technology actually is._

+---

 * The terms ‘decentralized’ and ‘decentralization’ are ubiquitous in the discourse around blockchain technologies and cryptoassets.
   * Academic work, discussions within the crypto space, businesses, governments, international organizations, legislation.